spnda/fastgltf/docs/tools.rst

 while converting the data correctly, if necessary.
 This type has to have a ``ElementTraits`` specialization, which provides information about the vector properties and data properties.
 Using this information, **fastgltf** can convert the accessor data into your preferred format.
-For example, ``glm::vec3`` would be a vector of 3 floats, which would be defined like this:
+For example, if you had a custom vector type like ``MyVec3``, you'd just need to specialize the template for it like this:

 .. code:: c++

    template <>
-   struct fastgltf::ElementTraits<glm::vec3> : fastgltf::ElementTraitsBase<glm::vec3, AccessorType::Vec3, float> {};
+   struct fastgltf::ElementTraits<MyVec3> : fastgltf::ElementTraitsBase<MyVec3, AccessorType::Vec3, float> {};

 .. note::

-   Note that, for glm types, there is a header with all pre-defined types shipped with **fastgltf**: ``fastgltf/glm_element_traits.hpp``.
+   **fastgltf** includes these definitions for types from other math libraries.
+Currently, **fastgltf** supports DirectXMath with ``fastgltf/dxmath_element_traits.hpp`` and glm with  ``fastgltf/glm_element_traits.hpp``.
-   This header includes the ElementTraits definition for all relevant glm types.
+   Simply including these headers will allow the tools to convert to your preferred types directly.

 .. note::